1. Is Dotdigital GDPR compliant?

-The Engagement Cloud platform is built using redundancy and load balancing at every level, meaning a single component failure should not result in a service disruption.
+The Dotdigital platform is built using redundancy and load balancing at every level, meaning a single component failure should not result in a service disruption.

 Data is backed up to a secondary location, hundreds of miles away, yet still in the same region complying with data protection obligations.
 In the event of a catastrophic event at the primary facility, the service will be restored in the secondary location.